reflectoring/reflectoring.github.io/content/blog/2024/2024-05-15-java-functional-interfaces.md

   // default methods
 }
 ```

 `IntConsumer` is a specialized type of `Consumer` for integers.
-Unlike most other functional interfaces, `IntConsumer` produces side-effects.
+Unlike most other functional interfaces, `IntConsumer` produces side effects.
 It is a functional interface with a method called `accept(int)`.

 Here is an illustration on how to use the `IntConsumer` interface:

 ```java
 @ParameterizedTest
 @CsvSource({